GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

       Once the resources have been deleted you can delete the config controller instance .

-      If you have forgotten tha name of the instance you can run `gcloud config controller list` to reveal the instances in your project.
+      If you have forgotten the name of the instance you can run `gcloud config controller list` to reveal the instances in your project.

       ```
       gcloud anthos config controller instance-name --location instance-region